mistval/node-fetch-cache/README.md

 ### Cache-Control: only-if-cached

 If you are relying on the `Cache-Control: only-if-cached` header feature, that has been changed to better align with the browser fetch API.
-It no longer returns undefined, but instead returns a `504 Gateway Timeout` response if no cached response is available.
+It no longer returns `undefined`, but instead returns a `504 Gateway Timeout` response if no cached response is available.
 The response will also have an `isCacheMiss` property set to true to help you distinguish it from a regular 504 response.
 You should rewrite code like this:

 ```js
 import fetch from 'node-fetch-cache';